 Data for Policy 2025 (DfP’25) Conference – Asia Pacific Edition: Advancing AI: Innovations, Governance, and Ethical Frontiers

-23-24 October 2025 | Shanghai Research Institute for Autonomous Intelligent Systems, Tongji University, Shanghai
+23-24 October 2025 | Shanghai Research Institute for Intelligent Autonomous Systems, Tongji University, Shanghai

-We are thrilled to announce the Data for Policy 2025 Conference – Asia Pacific Edition, to be hosted by the Shanghai Research Institute for Autonomous Intelligent Systems at Tongji University, Shanghai, on 23 – 24 October, 2025.
+We are thrilled to announce the Data for Policy 2025 Conference – Asia Pacific Edition, to be hosted by the Shanghai Research Institute for Intelligent Autonomous Systems at Tongji University, Shanghai, on 23 – 24 October, 2025.
 This conference will bring will bring together researchers, policymakers, practitioners, and industry experts to explore the cutting-edge developments in artificial intelligence and the challenges they present under the theme of “Advancing AI: Innovations, Governance, and Ethical Frontiers

 Amid rapid technological disruption, artificial intelligence (AI) has emerged as a defining force of our era—capable of reshaping economies, redefining industries, and altering societal structures.
 Yet, as AI’s transformative potential grows, so too do critical questions about its governance, ethical boundaries, and societal impact: can innovation in AI align with human values, or will unchecked advancement exacerbate inequalities and risks?
 How do we balance breakthroughs in autonomy and creativity with accountability and fairness?
 How should we objectively assess the tendency of Artificial General Intelligence (AGI)?
 What are the most pressing vulnerabilities in current AI ethics governance and regulatory frameworks?
 How can we establish effective global governance mechanisms for artificial intelligence?